dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 Both images look the same but there is a huge difference in their size.
 The first SVG image is around 1KB but the second JPEG image is of the size 14KB!

 This is a amazing; isn't it?
 I'm pretty impressed by this improvement.
 I'm thinkin of using more SVGs in my posts.
-Webjeda logo is already SVG.
+Webjeda logo is already an SVG.
 The main advantage is that it doesn't look pixellated on big screens.
-Open them in new tab to see how SVG don't loose its quality even if you press **Ctrl +** but JPEG becomes pixellated.
-Download them to check the size.
+Open them in new tab to see how SVGs don't loose their quality even if you zoom in but, JPEG images becomes pixellated.
 {: .clear}

 If you do not use Adobe Illustrator, then you can use Sketch(for mac) or [Drawsvg](http://drawsvg.org){:rel='nofollow' target="_blank"} for online SVG creation.
 Once you create an SVG, make sure you optimize it using [SVG optimizer](http://petercollingridge.appspot.com/svg-optimiser){:rel='nofollow' target="_blank"} which reduces the size a little bit.